rfc2822/GfxTablet/README.md

 ----------------------------

-If you're using multiple screens, you can assign the Network Tablet device to a specific screen once it's running (thanks to @symbally and @Evi1M4chine, https://github.com/rfc2822/GfxTablet/issues/30#issuecomment-30605827):
+If you're using multiple screens, you can assign the Network Tablet device to a specific screen once it's running (thanks to @symbally and @Evi1M4chine, see https://forums.bitfire.at/topic/82/multi-monitor-problem):

 1. Use `xrandr` to identify which monitor you would like to have the stylus picked up on.
 In this example, `DVI-I-1` is the display to assign.